iorchard/pbos.ceph/README.md

 pbos.ceph
 ==============

-Ansible role to install and setup Ceph Storage Cluster
+Ansible role to install and setup Ceph Storage Cluster.

+Ceph is a distributed storage system.

 Requirements
 ------------